T. Ras Makonnen: United Kingdom

-During this period continued to be active in the IASB and, along with George Padmore and Nkrumah, helped organize the fifth Pan-African Congress in 1945.
+During this period, Makonnen continued to be active in the IASB and, along with George Padmore and Nkrumah, helped organize the fifth Pan-African Congress in 1945.
 He also hosted visitors from Africa and opened a bookstore and a mail-order book service.
 In 1947 he started a new publication, Pan-Africa, which he hoped would be "a reflection of the everyday life and deeds of the African people".
 He distributed it across Africa and the Americas, but it was hard to collect fees, and in some places bookstores and subscribers were nervous about being seen with what was then, under colonial rule, a publication that critiqued the governance of European powers.
 The periodical ceased publication the year after it began.
 During the post-war years, Makonnen worked with members of the Somali Youth League in Britain to improve Somali-Ethiopia relations.
 Makonnen was one of the last people to see Kenyatta before he left Britain to return to Kenya.
 Makonnen's political contacts and activities also included work with the Sudanese Umma Party and particular with men like Abdalla Khalil Bey and Mohammed Majoub.

-In July 1937 the Bureau had begun to publish a duplicated paper, Africa and the World, whose 14 August 1937 (and apparently final) issue noted that Makonnen had been among the speakers at a Trafalgar Square meeting regarding the situation in the West Indies, where there was widespread agitation for civil and trade union rights.
+In July 1937, the Bureau had begun to publish a duplicated paper, Africa and the World, whose 14 August 1937 (and apparently final) issue noted that Makonnen had been among the speakers at a Trafalgar Square meeting regarding the situation in the West Indies, where there was widespread agitation for civil and trade union rights.
 He also spoke to peace groups, on socialist labour platforms, and to the Left Book Club.
 By 1938 seemingly enough money had been raised not only to publish a printed monthly paper, International African Opinion (IAO) but also a number of pamphlets which were sold in Britain and sent surreptitiously overseas to colleagues in the West Indies and East and West Africa.
-In its February–March 1939 issue IAO published an article by Makonnen entitled "A plea for Negro self-government", which analysed the economic systems everywhere and advised "African peoples of the West to aim in political philosophy and corresponding action at the establishment of the complete economic, social and political control of their own destinies".
+In its February–March 1939 issue, IAO published an article by Makonnen entitled "A plea for Negro self-government", which analysed the economic systems everywhere and advised "African peoples of the West to aim in political philosophy and corresponding action at the establishment of the complete economic, social and political control of their own destinies".
 IAO was soon banned in East Africa.

 The life of IAO was as brief as that of its predecessor: the final issue was published in February–March 1939.
 However, the IASB did not cease publishing: the treasurer raised enough money to continue publishing pamphlets, whose authors included Kenyatta and Eric Williams.
 Makonnen served as an advisory editor.